Graduation: Graduation takes place upon verification that all degree requirements have been met.

-Please refer to the online Commencement Website for specific times and for further information about the graduation ceremony.
+Commencement: Participation in the commencement ceremony is voluntary and does not constitute graduation.
+Please refer to the online Commencement Website for specific times and for further information about the commencement ceremony.

 The university does not automatically grant academic degrees upon completion of degree requirements.
 Students pursuing a bachelor’s degree may apply for graduation any time after they have reached junior standing (60 units), and it is strongly recommended they apply AT LEAST three semesters prior to their expected term of graduation.
 (If a student has earned 90 or more units, a hold will be placed on future registration until an Application for Graduation is received.)

 Early application ensures that students receive their degree checks in time for adequate planning and advising for the final semester(s) of enrollment.
 It is recommended that students pursuing master’s degrees apply for graduation by the census date of at least one semester before finishing all degree requirements.
 Please refer to the Calendar of Activities & Deadlines for application for graduation deadlines.

 (To access the e-form, please log in with your HSU username and password.)